 Let’s be honest, most honeymoons require a little more than pleasant weather and some privacy for the newlywed couple.
 So if picturesque beaches and otherworldly overwater bungalows are what you’re after, the Maldives is a perfect option for you.
 But if you are the kind of couple who demands a little more action and likes to travel a little deeper, you should consider another Indian Ocean destination: Mauritius.

 The most obvious difference between Mauritius and the Maldives is the landscape.
-Landing in the Maldives is a bit like finding a sandy dune in the middle of an ocean.
+Landing in the Maldives is a bit like finding a sand dune in the middle of an ocean.
 But landing in Mauritius, you see a volcanic landscape of dramatic mountains and gently rolling hills covered with lush vegetation.
 Whereas the Maldives are a scattering of flat, desert islands, Mauritius is a complex, adventurous landscape.
-Every inch of available space on Mauritius is covered with rolling fields of sugarcane—the air is sweet with the smell of it, and as wind moves through the sugarcane fields they seem to almost wave to you in welcome.
+Every inch of available space on Mauritius is covered with rolling fields of sugarcane—the air is sweet with the smell of it, and as the wind moves through the sugarcane fields, they seem to almost wave to you in welcome.
 If ever there was a tropical island to be called “paradise,” this is it.

 When it comes to honeymooning in the Maldives versus Mauritius, the truth is that there really is no right or wrong answer—just bear in mind that for the newlywed couple looking for a slightly deeper, more culturally immersive travel experience in the Indian Ocean, Mauritius is without a doubt worth checking out.